agrc/grunt-arcgis-press/README.md

         username: 'an administrative username for accessing the /arcgis/admin page.
 Store this value in your secrets.json file.',
         password: 'the password for that user.
 Store this value in your secrets.json file.'
       },
-      mapServiceBasePath: 'the base path (parent folder) to your mxd\'s.
+      mapServerBasePath: 'the base path (parent folder) to your mxd\'s.
 This can be placed into your secrets.json file to allow for different project structures among developers.',
       commonServiceProperties: {
         // These properties can be any item from the service json.
 They will be mixed into all of services
         minInstancesPerNode: 0,